davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/functions.md

-Taking this a step further, Spring Boot for {pivotal-gemfire-name}
-auto-configures and enables both Function implementation and execution out-of-the-box.
+Taking this a step further, Spring Boot for VMware GemFire auto-configures and enables both Function implementation and execution out-of-the-box.
 Therefore, you can immediately begin writing Functions and invoking them without having to worry about all the necessary